 Defendants accused of statutory rape often claim that they had no reason to know that their partner was underage.
 They may argue that the child said that he or she was of age, and that a reasonable person would have believed it.
 Unlike in most states, in California mistake of age is sometimes a defense.

 If you are facing a statutory rape charge, consider consulting with an experienced criminal defense attorney who regularly practices in your area.
-Laws can change over time, and numerous defenses may apply to statutory rape charges.
+Laws can change at any time, and numerous defenses may apply to statutory rape charges.
 A lawyer can evaluate the strength of the prosecution’s case against you and help develop any defenses that might apply to your case.

 A lawyer can often negotiate with the prosecutor for a lesser charge or a reduction in penalties (such as, for example, probation instead of prison time) and will know how prosecutors and judges typically handle cases like yours.